SAP/fundamental-tools/doc/app.md

 // get ...
 ```

-JS files with View Model initializers of ABAP data structures can be used in app server or View Model logic, for fields' level processing.
+View Model initializers of ABAP data structures are automatically generated by `abap` CLI and can be used in app server or View Model logic, for fields' level processing.

 ```JavaScript
 //